cpellouin/mmajconline/index.md

 #### **July 1, 2020, 17h30 (online)**

-* Presentation by Noémie Globus entitled _The Chiral Puzzle of Life_.
+* Presentation by Noémie Globus (NY University, CCA), entitled _The Chiral Puzzle of Life_.

 #### **June 24, 2020, 14h (online)**

-* Presentation by Sandro Mereghetti entitled _INTEGRAL Discovery of a Burst from a Magnetar Sheds Light on the Origin of Fast Radio Bursts_.
+* Presentation by Sandro Mereghetti (IASF-Milano), entitled _INTEGRAL Discovery of a Burst from a Magnetar Sheds Light on the Origin of Fast Radio Bursts_.

 #### **June 17, 2020, 14h (online)**